sync-or-swim/sos-swim-consumer/README.rst

 .. code-block:: bash

-    docker build -t sync-or-swim/sos-swim-consumer .
+    docker build -t syncorswim/sos-swim-consumer .

-Alternatively, assuming you have a JDK that supports Java 1.8 or newer installed, you can use the included Gradle wrapper to make a local build.
+Alternatively, assuming you have a JDK that supports Java 1.8 or newer installed, you can use Gradle to make a local build.

 .. code-block:: bash

-    ./gradlew distTar
+    gradle distTar

 Configuration
 -------------